Gauravbagga777/DE-csv_to_sql_ETL-analysis-visualization/README.md

 It includes complex SQL queries with multiple joins and CTE's for pivoting and analysing data of 5000 Employees

-The data files for the project in taken from Mockaroo.com
+The data files for the project are taken from Mockaroo.com